dskram85/d7vk/README.md

 Yes, use `d3d7.forceEnableAA = True`.
 Note that AA is natively supported by D7VK, and some applications will outright provide you with the means to enable it.
 Only use the above config option if you want to force enable AA, regardless of application support.
 Please also keep in mind that force enabling AA may not work well in all cases, and screen edge artifacting and/or GUI element corruption are possible consequences.

+### Do the D3D7 config options work for D3D6?

+Yes.
+As do any of DVXK's D3D9 config options, just like they do for D3D7.

+### Is D7VK really needed?

+No, not really.
+I am aware there are plenty of other (good) options out there for D3D7 and D3D6 translation, and while D7VK may perform better in some applications/situations, it will most likely not outperform those other options universally.
+But having more options on the table is a good thing in my book at least.

+You can also expect it to have the same level of per application/targeted configuration profiles and fixes that you're used to seeing in DXVK proper.
+It also gives us (D3D8/9 DXVK developers) a platform to stress test the fixed function implementation with even older games, which is one of the main goals of the project... besides me wanting to play Sacrifice and Disciples II on top of DXVK.
+Yeah, that's how it all started.

 ### Will it work on Windows?

 Maybe?
 I'm not using Windows, so can't test it or develop it to be adapted to such situations.
 Its primarily intended use case is, and always will be, Wine/Linux.
 To that end, D7VK is pretty much aligned with upstream DXVK.